-These Interim condensed consolidated financial statements were authorized for issuance by the Board of Directors on February 28, 2022.
+These consolidated financial statements were authorized for issuance by the Board of Directors on February 15, 2023.
 The Company's registered office is 301-1665 Ellis Street, Kelowna, B.C.
 V1Y 2B3, Canada.

-These Interim condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
+These condensed interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 Should the Company be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due.
-These Interim condensed consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations.
+These consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities, which would be necessary if the Company were unable to continue its operations.